gemarcano/svl/README.md

 it is the same pin used by the Ambiq Secondary Secure Bootloader (SBBL) to also skip itself if the pin is low.
 However, this pin is not pinned out on the Sparkfun Redboard Artemis ATP, so an alternative of GPIO 42 is also offered.
+The final option is "none", which skips the GPIO check completely and always runs the bootloader.

 These GPIOs can be selected via `meson configure`.
 For example:

 ```